insin/nwb/docs/Configuration.md

 import {Col, Grid, Row} from 'react-bootstrap'
 ```

-The usual workaround for this is individually import submodules, which is tedious and bloats import sections in your code:
+The usual workaround for this is to individually import submodules, which is tedious and bloats import sections in your code:

 ```js
 import Col from 'react-bootstrap/lib/Col'